MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runs.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-This article explains the sequence of Azure Pipelines runs.
+This article explains the sequence of activities in Azure Pipelines pipeline runs.
 A run represents one execution of a pipeline.
 Both continuous integration (CI) and continuous delivery (CD) pipelines consist of runs.
-During a run, Azure Pipelines processes the pipeline, and agents process one or more [jobs, steps, and tasks](../get-started/key-pipelines-concepts.md).
+During a run, Azure Pipelines processes the pipeline, and [agents](../agents/agents.md) process one or more [jobs, steps, and tasks](../get-started/key-pipelines-concepts.md).

 ![Diagram showing a pipeline overview.](media/run-overview.png)

-At a high level, Azure Pipelines:
+For each run, Azure Pipelines:
 - Processes the pipeline.
 - Requests one or more agents to run jobs.
 - Hands off jobs to agents and collects the results.